 - 1. "Employee" is a full-time employee of the District. - 2.
-"Sick Leave" is absence from work due to illness, whether by the employee or a member of the employee's immediate family, or due to a death in the family.
-The principal shall determine whether sick leave will be approved on the basis of a death outside the immediate family of the employee. - 3.
-"Current Sick Leave" means those days of sick leave for the current contract year, which leave is granted at the rate of one day of sick leave per contracted month, or major part thereof. - 4.
-"Accumulated Sick Leave" is the total of unused sick leave, up to a maximum of ninety (90) days accrued from previous contract, but not used. - 5.
-"Immediate family" means an employee's spouse, child, parent, or any other relative provided the other relative lives in the same household as the employee.
+"Sick Leave" is absence from work due to illness, whether by the employee or a member of the employee's immediate family.

+- 3. "Current Sick Leave" means those days of sick leave for the current contract year, which leave is granted at the rate of one day of sick leave per contracted month, or major part thereof. - 4.
+"Accumulated Sick Leave" is the unlimited sick days accrued from previous contract, but not used. - 5.
+"Immediate family" means an employee's spouse, child, parent, or any other relative provided the other relative lives in the same household as the employee. - 6.
+"Funeral Leave" shall be granted by the district for immediate family or approved by the building administrator.
+Funeral Leave is not covered under sick leave.
+The superintended or his/her designee may extend such leave in certain circumstances to allow a reasonable time to return to the district.
+Funeral leave is not cumulative from year to year. - 7.
+In an effort to reduce employee absenteeism, Personal days shall not be used preceding or following non-attendance days and the district may require a written statement from the employee's physician if they are absent on these days due to illness.